kibook/s1kd-tools/s1kd-newdml/README.md

 -b &lt;BREX&gt;
 BREX data module code.

+-v
+Print the file name of the newly created DML.

 &lt;datamodules&gt;
 Any number of data module file names to automatically add to the list.